syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if number is less than one.
+#NUM! - occurs if number is less than one.

-&#35;VALUE! - occurs if absolute value of number is less than one.
+#VALUE! - occurs if absolute value of number is less than one.

 #### Example: